UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 This project will allow the Kaurna people to continue their significant cultural practice, with the benefit of assisting CoA to improve the condition of this KBA.

-The bio-cultural burn (burn) will take place in an area of grassland in Golden Wattle Park / Mirnu Wirra (Park 21W), see below.
+The cultural burn (burn) will take place in an area of grassland in Carriageway Park, Tuthangga (Park 17).
 The area burnt will be patchy and less than 1 hectare in size.
 (See photo in the Image Gallery).

 Why did you choose that spot to burn?